We developed the NOURISHING framework to highlight where governments need to take action to promote healthy diets and reduce overweight and obesity.

 Polacsek M et al. (2012) Examining compliance with a statewide law banning junk food and beverage marketing in schools.
 Public Health Reports 127(2), 216-223

-Governments have stated they support the implementation of "pledges" developed by food companies that restrict advertising of food (varies by company) to children under 12 through specified communications channels (typically TV, radio and internet).
+Governments have stated they support the implementation of "pledges" developed by food companies that restrict advertising of food (varies by company) to children under the age of 12 through specified communications channels (typically TV, radio and internet).
 (See Yale Rudd Center for Food and Obesity's database on Pledges on Food Marketing to Children Worldwide).

 Schermbeck RM, Powell LM (2015) Nutrition Recommendations and the Children’s Food and Beverage Advertising Initiative’s 2014 Approved Food and Beverage Product List.
 Preventing Chronic Disease 12:140472